Thireus/GGUF-Tool-Suite/README.md

 You have **four options** for using `ik_llama.cpp` or `llama.cpp`:

 - You are strongly encouraged to use Linux for best results with `ik_llama.cpp` (optimum speed and ppl per model size).
-- Windows users (including when using WSL2) can experiment `ik_llama.cpp` with [PR #689](https://github.com/ikawrakow/ik_llama.cpp/pull/689) which brings support to CUDA graphs for MoE models and somewhat restores high TG speed for MoE models (still lower TG speed than `llama.cpp`).
+- Windows users (including when using WSL2) can experiment `ik_llama.cpp` with [PR #689](https://github.com/ikawrakow/ik_llama.cpp/pull/689) which brings support to CUDA graphs for MoE models and restores high TG speed for MoE models (still lower TG speed than `llama.cpp`).

-I would strongly encourage users to assess the TG and PP speed of both `ik_llama.cpp` and `llama.cpp` for their use cases, as seen [here](https://github.com/ikawrakow/ik_llama.cpp/pull/689#issuecomment-3191092917). `llama.cpp` can perform better than `ik_llama.cpp` for some use-cases!
+I would strongly encourage users to assess the TG and PP speed of both `ik_llama.cpp` and `llama.cpp` for their use cases, as seen [here](https://github.com/ikawrakow/ik_llama.cpp/pull/689#issuecomment-3191092917). `llama.cpp` can sometimes achieve better speeds than `ik_llama.cpp` for some models and use-cases(especially when all layers are offloaded to the GPU)!

 1. **Use the Thireus fork of `ik_llama.cpp` (recommended)**
    - **Linux**: compile as usual.
-   - **Windows builds available** but recommended to use `llama.cpp` for high context >30k and `ik_llama.cpp` for context <30k for performance reasons on MoE models.
+   - **Windows builds available** but recommended to use `llama.cpp` for MoE models for better performance.
 Windows users can also use [WSL2](https://documentation.ubuntu.com/wsl/stable/tutorials/develop-with-ubuntu-wsl/), see compilation instructions below, but will result in the same performance discrepencies observed.
 Step-by-step instructions to compile ik_llama.cpp on WSL2:
         <details>

         ```